oliviamohning/alzheimers-scrnaseq/README.md

 # Alzheimer's scRNA-seq Analysis

 This repository contains a bioinformatics project analyzing single-cell RNA sequencing (scRNA-seq) data from the entorhinal cortex of Alzheimer's disease (AD) patients.
-The goal is to process and explore transcriptional changes across individual cells and patient samples, using standard single-cell workflows in R (Seurat).
+The goal is to process and explore transcriptional changes across individual cells and patient samples, using standard single-cell workflows in Python.

 ## Objectives